codewars/docs/content/authoring/kata/create-first-kata.md

 To support you with this difficult task, a set of help pages has been created with following types of information:
 - [tutorials](/tutorials/), for users who are still figuring things out,
 - [guidelines](/authoring/guidelines/), which need to be respected to meet the Codewars quality criteria.
-It is strongly recommended to become familiar with these, otherwise you risk that your kata will meet with bad reception, harsh remarks, and many reported issues.
+It is strongly recommended to become familiar with these, otherwise you risk that your kata will be met with bad reception, harsh remarks, and many reported issues.
 - [HOWTOs](/recipes/) explaining how to realize some commonly occuring tasks, or solve commonly repeating problems,
 - [Language specific pages](/languages/) with code snippets, examples, references and tutorials related to specific programming languages.

-You can also reach directly to community to ask questions and seek for advice of experienced users on [kata-authoring-help](https://gitter.im/Codewars/codewars.com/kata-authoring-help) Gitter chat.
+You can also reach out directly to the community to ask questions and seek for advice of experienced users on the [kata-authoring-help](https://gitter.im/Codewars/codewars.com/kata-authoring-help) Gitter channel.

 ## Requirements